upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/project-and-portfolio-managemnt-approaches.md

 Project and portfolio management approaches constitute a family of practices concerned with governing initiatives, investments, and resource allocation across time-bounded efforts.
 They define structures for planning, prioritization, funding, risk management, and performance evaluation.

 Representative examples of this family include the PMBOK-based standards of the [Project Management Institute (PMI)](https://www.pmi.org/pmbok-guide-standards), [PRINCE2](https://www.axelos.com/certifications/prince2), portfolio management practices embedded in [SAFe](https://scaledagileframework.com/portfolio/), and governance-oriented frameworks such as [COBIT](https://www.isaca.org/resources/cobit).
-While differing in scope and emphasis, these approaches share a common focus on structuring and governing initiatives rather than on regulating day-to-day development practices.
+These approaches are grounded in established project and governance standards (see [PMI, 2021](../../resources/bibliography.md#pmi-2021); [AXELOS, 2017](../../resources/bibliography.md#axelos-2017); [ISACA, 2019](../../resources/bibliography.md#isaca-2019)).
+While differing in scope and emphasis, they share a common focus on structuring and governing initiatives rather than on regulating day-to-day development practices.

 In relation to the upstream problem space described in the **[Problem Space](../problem-space.md)** and articulated through the **[Recurring Challenges](../recurring-challenges.md)**, project and portfolio management approaches are especially relevant because they influence how change is initiated, justified, funded, and evaluated over time.